Microsoft Authorization Guide

 Configure OAuth2 Form

 Once you’ve copied the Callback Endpoint let’s head on over to Azure Portal (preferably in a new tab) to register a new application.
-In the Azure Portal let’s click the Azure Active Directory service.
+In the Azure Portal let’s click the Microsoft Entra ID service.
 If you cannot find it on the homepage click More Services and search for it.

 Next, click the App Registrations tab and then click + New registration to create a new application.